abcxyz/abc/README.md

 #### Flags

+- `--debug-scratch-contents`: for template authors, not regular users.
+This will print the contents of the scratch directory after executing each step of the spec.yaml.
+Useful for debugging errors like
+  `path "src/app.js" doesn't exist in the scratch directory, did you forget to "include" it first?"`
 - `--dest <output_dir>`: the directory on the local filesystem to write output to.
 Defaults to the current directory.
 If it doesn't exist, it will be created.